bit-broker/website/content/en/docs/consumer/_index.md

 {{% /alert %}}

 {{% alert color="primary" %}}
 Before you use this API, you should become familiar with the general, system-wide [API conventions](/docs/api-conventions/) - which are used across all three BitBroker API sets.
-This covers topics such as API architecture, authorisation, error reporting and handling, etc.
+This covers topics such as API architecture, authorization, error reporting and handling, etc.
 {{% /alert %}}

 #### Paging Lists